reimark/writing/blog/github-pages-now-supports-https-so-use-it.md

 [Cloudflare](https://www.cloudflare.com/) will happily sit in front of your domain and terminate SSL for you, but right now they charge $20 per site per month.
 Fortunately, Cloudflare is [on a mission to double SSL on the web in 2014](http://www.theverge.com/2013/12/17/5217800/cloudflare-pledges-to-double-ssl-usage-on-the-web-in-2014), and they plan to do it by [offering SSL termination for free](https://twitter.com/CloudFlare/status/450390445365800961).
 That will be a serious gamechanger, not just for GitHub Pages but for the whole Internet.

 **Update**: Unfortunately, GitHub will **also** need to update their configuration.
-I've been testing out a paid $20/month CloudFlare plan against GitHub Pages' SSL configuration, and you can [see the results for yourself](https://theunitedstates.io/): `unknown domain: theunitedstates.io`.
+I've tested a paid $20/month CloudFlare plan against GitHub Pages' SSL configuration, and using "Strict" (end-to-end) SSL will get you an `unknown domain` error from GitHub.
 Until that's resolved, which requires action on GitHub's part, not even turning on CloudFlare will make this work.

 ### What GitHub can do